-The deferred consideration arose in respect of a sale of certain assets to a company of which lan Smith is a director and majority shareholder.
+The deferred consideration arose in respect of a sale of certain assets to a company of which Ian Smith is a director and majority shareholder.
 The deferred consideration carries an interest rate of 1% and is repayable on or before 31 January 2023.
-Post period-end, £752,000 has been received from the counterparty as part-payment against the deferred consideration.
-The determined carrying value of the deferred consideration is not considered materially different from its fair value.
-Given the relationship with lan Smith and the terms of the agreement and related security held, the risk of default, and therefore the ECL in respect of the deferred consideration is considered low.
+Post period-end, The determined carrying value of the deferred consideration is not considered materially different from its fair value.
+Given the relationship with Ian Smith and the terms of the agreement and related security held, the risk of default, and therefore the ECL in respect of the deferred consideration is considered low.

-After applying a sensitised valuation to the underlying assets of the counterparties to the Facilities and the deferred consideration, together with an estimate of the likelihood of a default event in the next 12 months, the Group considers an ECL provision in respect of its Loans and other receivables of £265,000 is appropriate (2019: £70,000).
-The movement on the provision is therefore £195,000 and this is included within operating expenses in the consolidated statement of profit or loss.
+After applying a sensitised valuation to the underlying assets of the counterparties to the Facilities and the deferred consideration, together with an estimate of the likelihood of a default event in the next 12 months, the Group considers an ECL provision in respect of its Loans and other receivables of £265,000 is appropriate (2020: £265,000).
+The movement on the provision is therefore £nil.